 EPS came in at $0.24.
 The three earnings estimates compiled by S&P Capital IQ averaged $0.21 per share.
 Non-GAAP EPS of $0.24 were the same as the prior-year quarter.
 GAAP EPS of $0.21 for Q2 were 13% lower than the prior-year quarter's $0.24 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 35.2%, 390 basis points better than the prior-year quarter.
-Operating margin was 25.5%, 360 basis points better than the prior-year quarter.
-Net margin was 9.2%, 1,200 basis points better than the prior-year quarter.
+For the quarter, gross margin was 64.9%, much better than the prior-year quarter.
+Operating margin was 28.2%, 390 basis points worse than the prior-year quarter.
+Net margin was 12.6%, 200 basis points worse than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-The stock has a two-star rating (out of five) at Motley Fool CAPS, with 102 members rating the stock outperform and 26 members rating it underperform.
-Among 35 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 31 give Belo a green thumbs-up, and four give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 114 members out of 140 rating the stock outperform, and 26 members rating it underperform.
+Among 48 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 44 give Belo a green thumbs-up, and four give it a red thumbs-down.

 - Add Belo to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.